Gitzone-oliver/NSGAII_DTree_hyperparam.py/README.md

-# NSGAII_DTree_hyperparam.py
+# NSGAII_DTree_hyperparam
-Optimize hyperparameter a decision tree model can be easily adapte to otrhers models
+- Optimize hyperparameter a decision tree model can be easily adapte to otrhers models
+- Optimize values of regresor model based in MAE, MSE metrics